ka-chinchee-philip/SLR-Dermatological-AI-Edge-Computing/README.md

 Appendix for Systematic Literature Review on AI in Dermatology

 Appendix A contains the dual-metric trade-off comparison of the 193 selected studies.

+Appendix B contains the selected paper that reported the hardware platform or other operational dimensions